-Ms. New’s work as Music Director of the Hamilton Philharmonic has been committed to deepening the artistic level of the orchestra and expanding its reach into the community.
-She recently launched the HPO’s first Intimate and Immersive concert series, creating a “closer-to-the-music” atmosphere by combining treasures of the orchestral canon and contemporary music, electronic indie music, lighting and visual art installations.
-The 2018-19 HPO Mainstage and Intimate & Immersive series present wide-ranging repertoire including works by core orchestral masters such as Beethoven and Mahler, extending through some of today’s most exciting living composers such as Zosha di Castri, José Evangelista, Jocelyn Morlock and Gabriel Dharmoo.
+New’s work as Music Director of the Hamilton Philharmonic has been committed to deepening the artistic level of the orchestra and expanding its reach into the community.
+She recently launched the HPO’s Intimate and Immersive concert series, creating a closer-to-the-music atmosphere by combining treasures of the orchestra canon and contemporary music, electronic indie music, lighting and visual art installations.
+New also implemented a Family Series in her first year as Music Director, and in the 18-19 Season reintroduced an annual daytime school concert.
+She has regularly welcomed local students to sit onstage during rehearsals and encouraged a close relationship with the Hamilton Philharmonic Youth Orchestra who now play side-by-side with the HPO annually.
+Her programs present wide-ranging repertoire including works by core masters such as Beethoven and Mahler, and extending through today’s most active composers from Canada and New Zealand, such as Zosha di Castri, José Evangelista, Salina Fisher and Kevin Lau.

-Ms. New holds a Masters of Music degree in orchestral conducting from the Peabody Institute in Baltimore, where she studied with Gustav Meier and Markand Thakar.
-She graduated from the University of Canterbury, New Zealand with a Bachelor of Music (Honors) in violin performance.
+New holds a Master of Music degree in orchestral conducting from the Peabody Institute in Baltimore, where she studied with Gustav Meier and Markand Thakar.
+She graduated with honors from the University of Canterbury in New Zealand with a Bachelor of Music in violin performance.